-TV is by far the most popular medium, but the internet is beginning to close the gap.
-The press and radio are smaller fry.
+TV is the most popular medium, but the internet is beginning to close the gap.

-As well as TV networks run by public RTSH, there are two national privately-owned TVs, Top Channel and TV Klan, and scores of local stations.
-Two companies offer digital terrestrial (DTT) and satellite packages.
+As well as TV networks run by public RTSH, there are three licensed national private networks and scores of local stations.
+Two companies offer digital terrestrial and satellite packages.

 Some key dates in Albania's modern history

-1939 - Shortly before the start of World War II, Italy invades.
+1939 - Shortly before the start of World War Two, Italy invades.
 King Zog flees to Greece.

 1941 - Enver Hoxha becomes head of new Albanian Communist Party.